ably/asset-tracking-backend-demo/README.md

 ### Delivery Lifecycle

-In the simplest case, where a Rider is only carrying a single Customer order at any given time:
+In the simplest scenario, where a Rider is only carrying a single Customer order at any given time:

 1. Customer places order for Delivery and starts observing this Delivery, though they will not see any Location updates yet
 2. Rider requests, or is assigned, the Delivery